• Books

 RELIABILITY, CLIENTS, AND INVESTMENT BANKS

 Reliability — the ability to perform the firm’s ‘promise to clients’ accurately, consistently, and timely — is the backbone of true professionalism.
-Every individual contributes to the firm’s reliability since more than one employee becomes involved in the product/service delivery process.
+Every individual contributes to the firm’s reliability since more than one employee becomes involved in the service delivery process.

 There is an uncompromising relationship between reliability and quality.
 Reliability is to quality what a key is to a locked door: indispensable.
 When an investment bank makes mistakes regularly, when it doesn’t keep its promises, clients lose confidence in the bank’s ability to do what it promises dependably, timely, and accurately.
 A lack of reliability means ‘game over’.